muxinc/mux-docs/source/index.html.md

 All metadata details except for `property_key` are *optional*, however you'll be able to compare and see more interesting results as you include more details.

 - Video details (prepended by `video_`) describe the current video that's playing and are all reset automatically when [changing the video](#changing-the-video)
-- Player details (prepended by `player_`) describe the player configuration that's being used and should be set each time a new player is instantiated.
+- Player details (prepended by `player_`) describe the player configuration that's being used and should be set whenever monitoring is started on a new player.
 They do not reset when the video is changed.
 - All other details can be set once per page load, and after being set they will persist between videos and player instances on a page.

 Name	| Description